-The E.U. expressed full support for an HFC amendment, 172 and suggested combining a phasedown of HFCs in developing countries with the existing phaseout of HCFCs.
-173 In April 2015, the North American group submitted their newest proposal, dated 8 March 2015.
-174 On 17 April 2015, India submitted its own proposal to phase down high-GWP HFCs under the Montreal Protocol, reversing several years of opposition.
-175 On 20 April 2015, the 54 members of the Africa Group submitted an informal proposal in the form of a Conference Room Paper.
-176 On 30 April 2015, the E.U. submitted a proposal on behalf of its 28 member States.
-177 At the same time, the Federated States of Micronesia, the first country to submit a proposal in 2009, submitted a revised proposal along with seven other Pacific Island States as co-sponsors-Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands.
-178.
+Recognizing the opportunity presented for fast and effective phasing down of HFCs through the Montreal Protocol, starting in 2009 the Federated States of Micronesia proposed an amendment to phase down high-GWP HFCs, with the U.S., Canada, and Mexico following with a similar amendment.
+Both proposals would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050.
+192 In April 2015, the North American group submitted their newest proposal, dated 8 March 2015.
+193 On 17 April 2015, India submitted its own proposal to phase down high-GWP HFCs under the Montreal Protocol, reversing several years of opposition.
+194 On 20 April 2015, the 54 members of the Africa Group submitted an informal proposal in the form of a Conference Room Paper.
+195 On 30 April 2015, the E.U. submitted a proposal on behalf of its 28 member States.
+196 At the same time, the Federated States of Micronesia, the first country to submit a proposal in 2009, submitted a revised proposal along with seven other Pacific Island States as co-sponsors-Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands.
+197